JoshuaAdrianJones/pokemon-breeding-pairs/log.md

 - [action] add pokemon logo and egg image, title, dropdown component
 - [action] set up git `.gitignore` file etc.

-## things to learn
+## things to learn / user stories

+### As a user I want to search for a pokemon and return the list of pokemon that it can breed with

-- how to make a drop down in react to hold the list of pokemon
+- [learn] how to make a drop down in react to hold the list of pokemon

-- how to make a button to retrieve the other compatible pokemon
+- how to make a button to retrieve the other compatible pokemon / hit enter in the search bar
 - how to display a list of pokemone the lookup pokemon can breed with

+### MVP

+- input pokemon name
+- return list of other pokemon names it can breed with

+### feature ideas

+- display results in two tables if the pokemon has two egg groups.
+- for each pokemon in the list show the egg groups it is in.